 Does your child struggle with math?
 Have you heard of the Dyscalculia?
 It is estimated that 4-6% of the population have this mathematical learning disability, but many children are never diagnosed.
-My son was one of them and struggled with math for years.
-Learn more about this little known learning disability.
+Learn the symptoms of little known learning disability.
 Click through to find resources and strategies to help your child at school. #dyscalculia #specialneeds #SpecialEducation